 - Olga Lavrik –Russian Academy of Sciences

 - Bongsup Cho – University of Rhode Island

 - Keizo Tano – Kyoto University

 - Ben Van Houten – University of Pittsburgh

-Samuel H. Wilson heads the DNA Repair & Nucleic Acid Enzymology Group within the Laboratory of Structural Biology.
-He received his graduate and postgraduate training in medicine and biochemistry at Harvard Medical School and the NIH.
+Wilson received his graduate and postgraduate training in medicine and biochemistry at Harvard Medical School and the National Institutes of Health.
 He began his career as a Principal Investigator in 1970 at NIH's National Cancer Institute (NCI).
 In 1991, Wilson moved to the extramural community to found a center focused in the area of genetic toxicology (DNA repair), structural biology and functional genomics.
 He has served in his present positions at NIEHS since the mid-1990s.
 Wilson has authored and co-authored more than 400 research and environmental health policy publications, and has been editor of several reference volumes.
 From 1996 to 2009, he served as Deputy Director and Acting Director of NIEHS.